Thursday, March 9, 2023

 Example: The undergraduate 2021-2022 tuition & fees at the University of Central Florida was $6,368 for Florida residents and $22,467 for out-of-state students.
 The Florida resident got the identical educational opportunity for 350% less.

 This is orders of magnitude more skewed in private vs public universities.
 Example: The bright eyed young 2021 freshman at Notre Dame (where home of record is no factor) could look forward to a total tuition and fees cost of $246,800 by graduation in 2025.
-That’s a huge price to pay for content which is available in any university (OK, maybe not Trump U.)
+That’s a huge price to pay for content which is available in any university, for perspective, that amounts to a home mortgage sized debt incurred over four years while the mortgagee isn't earning!

 Average 2022 Student Loan Debt in The United States among student loan borrowers in America was $32,731, according to the Federal Reserve.
 This is an increase of approximately 20% from 2015-2016.
 Most borrowers have between $25,000 and $50,000 outstanding in student loan debt.
 More than 44 million Americans had some student loan debt unrepaid as of 2021!